Why Compare IN10 Car Insurance?

 Price Insight: IN10 carries 6 to 8 points, more than most motoring offences.
 But the loading could reduce as the conviction ages, especially if the circumstances behind it were a genuine mistake rather than a deliberate choice.

-An IN10 could push your premium up, but there are steps that could help manage what you pay.
+An IN10 could increase your car insurance premium, but there are steps that could help manage what you pay.

 1